Q: How soon will I be reimbursed for my flight?

 Q: How early can I arrive to Korea?

 A: This depends on your contract with your school.
 Some schools may require you to be within a certain amount of days before your contract for flight reimbursement.
 This also affects accommodation, as schools most likely will not provide accommodation way before the starting date of the contract.
+For public school programs typically there is a mandatory orientation for anywhere between a day to a week beforehand.

 Q: How long do I have to make a decision to accept an offer?